CenturyLink Installation Guide

 For new CenturyLink internet customers, no one’s idea of a fun day involves waiting between 8 a.m. and 5 p.m. for an installation appointment that’ll always be closer to 5 p.m. than you’d like.

-So before you schedule that technician visit, consider doing a CenturyLink internet self-installation by yourself and potentially save time.
+So before you schedule that technician visit, consider doing a CenturyLink internet standard installation by yourself and potentially save time.
 Read on to find out what you’ll need to connect CenturyLink internet to your home and whether self-installation is a good fit for you.

 How to self-install CenturyLink internet

-If you can set up a laptop or smartphone without needing to call your nearest nephew or niece, you can do a CenturyLink self-install.
+If you can set up a laptop or smartphone without needing to call your nearest nephew or niece, you can do CenturyLink’s standard installation.
 Here’s what you’ll need to do ahead of time.

-When you’re purchasing CenturyLink service online, you can include a self-installation kit if you have a qualifying address or internet plan.
+When you’re purchasing CenturyLink service online, you can include a standard installation Welcome Kit if you have a qualifying address or internet plan.

-CenturyLink’s self-installation eligibility varies by location.
+CenturyLink’s standard installation eligibility varies by location.
 But you can usually get a kit if you’re purchasing a CenturyLink plan with download speeds of less than 40 Mbps or if your address previously had CenturyLink service.

-You can also request a self-installation kit with your CenturyLink plan if you’re talking to a live salesperson.
+You can also request a standard installation kit with your CenturyLink plan if you’re talking to a live salesperson.

 What’s in the box?

-You’ll find the following items in your CenturyLink self-installation kit:
+You’ll find the following items in your CenturyLink Welcome Kit:

 - Power adapter